 |Effective in piles, Irritable bowel syndrome (IBS) and urinary incontinence.

 |Awareness is focused on the root chakra to activate it.

 |The great piercing mudra

 |Awareness is lifted from the root chakra up piercing all chakras one-by-one to the crown chakra.

 |Prepares the mind for meditation, and removes fear of death and decay.

 Benefits of Yoga Mudras

-- Increases blood circulation – Holding any yoga mudra for 10 to 15 minutes may increase blood circulation which raises the oxygen levels in the body.
-It lowers the risk of heart problems.
+- Improved Blood Circulation: Holding a yoga mudra for 10 to 15 minutes enhances blood circulation, elevating oxygen levels and reducing the risk of heart problems.